 On the 30th July 2014 at an Extraordinary Meeting of the Parish Council, Members of the Council reviewed the option sites for providing the necessary dwellings using the URS methodology.
 The traffic light system of colour coding based where appropriate on distance and used by URS, was enhanced by simple arithmetic scores for each of the criteria in the suitability and availability sections of the pro forma.
+It should be noted, however, that the underlining of the coloured distances shown on each pro forma completed by Members of the Parish Council, has no significance or relevance to the scores that Members gave in respect of the distances for each site.
 The scores for each of the option sites are set out below: Sites 422 and 474 East and West of Hatfield Lane returned the highest scores of all the sites, followed by Sites 302 Barton Lane, 431 Grange Farm, and 514 East of Nutwell Lane.